HamidRezaeirad/Wikipedia/README.md

 ## Accessibly

-Web application will be run in local machin on post 3000.
+Web application will be run in local machine on post 3000.
 <br/>
 [http://localhost:3000/](http://localhost:3000/)